-In the previous tutorial, we finished our Home Page, so we will build out our Sign In and Sign Up Pages and hook up the logic to allow us to sign in and sign up.
+In the previous tutorial, we completed our Home Page.
+Now we'll build out our Sign In and Sign Up pages and implement the authentication logic to enable user registration and login.

 Let's start by creating our routes.